josephj/fabric-config/my_patterns/write_pull-request/system.md

    - What
        - The first line in the What section should be the PR title
             - Use this convention: ABC-123 [Tag] Title
-                - ABC-123 - Ticket number
+                - ABC-123 - Jira ticket number.
+See if you can find this pattern in the commit message.
+You can skip this if it's not available.
                 - [Tag] - High level context
                 - Title - Change description
                 - GitHub labels - Common and long-lived tags